vickypearce/vickypearce.github.io/index.md

 ## About me
 Hi lovely person reading this,

 I'm Vicky, a non-binary full stack developer with a specialty in front-end development work.
+I've been on a computer my whole life with my first pc being one built by my amazing parents when I was 18 months old.
+(I had a big ball for a mouse that looked like a sun.
+It was fun to hit)

 ## Languages I've worked in
 - HTML